As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Some users report occasional button-function inconsistencies
+• Some users report random stoppages or sporadic functionality

 Check Latest Price on Amazon